Sentient-Network/addressimo/README.md

 ### Submit ReturnPaymentRequest [POST]

-Submit ReturnPaymentRequest messages to be held until they are retrieved.
+Submit ReturnPaymentRequest messages and/or errors to be held until they are retrieved.

 + Request (application/json)